Go to Facebook to interact. Home

 Coming back to our text, Nabonidus and his son, Belshazzar, reigned together.
 They were just one king away from Nebuchadnezzar ...
 Evil-Merodach, who had ruled just before them.
 Both he and Nabonidus had married daughters of Nebuchadnezzar.
 Nabonidus was away a lot and his son, Belshazzar, reigned in his absence.
-Apparently, it was during one of his absences that Belshazzar got the bright idea of getting out the sacred gold and silver goblets for a banquet ... sacred utensils that his grandfather, Nebuchadnezzar, had taken from the temple at Jerusalem.
+Apparently, it was during one of his absences that Belshazzar got the bright idea of getting the sacred gold and silver goblets out for a banquet.
+They were the sacred utensils that his grandfather, Nebuchadnezzar, had taken from the temple at Jerusalem.
 He wanted to show them off and use them for eating and drinking purposes.
-To compound his transgression, he and his guests began to praise the gods of gold and silver, bronze, iron, wood and stone as they partied.
+To compound his transgression, he and his guests began to praise the gods of gold and silver, bronze, iron, wood, and stone as they partied.
 Now, keep in mind, that those vessels belonged to the one and only true Lord God.
 They weren't the Jews' possessions ... they were God's possessions.
 That's why I called them sacred.
-Belshazzar, and his guests, were playing with fire ... but were too ignorant to know it.
-They were shortly in for an education, however.
+Belshazzar, and his guests, were playing with fire ... but they were too ignorant to know it.
+Shortly, however, they were in for an education.

 Suddenly the fingers of a human hand appeared and wrote on the plaster of the wall, near the lampstand in the royal palace.
 The king watched the hand as it wrote.
 His face turned pale and he was so frightened that his knees knocked together and his legs gave way.
 The king called out for the enchanters, astrologers and diviners to be brought and said to these wise men of Babylon, 'Whoever reads this writing and tells me what it means will be clothed in purple and have a gold chain placed around his neck, and he will be made the third highest ruler in the kingdom.'
 Then all the king's wise men came in, but they could not read the writing or tell the king what it meant.
 So King Belshazzar became even more terrified and his face grew more pale.
 His nobles were baffled.

-One can only imagine the sudden change that came over Belshazzar's banqueting hall when that hand appeared and began to write on the wall!
-Doubtless, everything ceased.
+One can only imagine the sudden change that came over Belshazzar's banqueting hall when that hand appeared and began to write upon the wall!
+Doubtless, all the merrymaking came to a screeching halt!
 The tinkle and click of utensils ceased.
-The music ceased and the talking and laughter were replaced by stone silence.
-Belshazzar himself became stone sober and pale and couldn't even stand up ... for fear.
-Hebrews 10:31, comes to mind here, does it not?
+The music ceased and the talking and laughter were replaced with stone silence.
+Belshazzar himself became stone-sober and turned pale and couldn't even stand ... for fear.
+Hebrews 10:31, comes to mind, does it not?

 It is a fearful thing to fall into the hands of the living God.

-When Nebuchadnezzar had taken these sacred utensils from the Lord's temple at Jerusalem, he had placed them in storage.
-His grandson, under the influence of alcohol, did what his grandfather wouldn't have dreamed of doing ... taking out and using these sacred vessels (vessels that had been dedicated to the one true God ...
-I Kings 6), and using them for eating and drinking and to toast dead, lifeless idols.
-Belshazzar had been cocky and blasphemous.
-Immediately, judgment on he and his kingdom had been pronounced.
-The wise men were called in to decipher the words that the hand had written on the wall, but none could do so.
+When Nebuchadnezzar had taken these sacred utensils from the Lord's temple at Jerusalem, he had put them in storage.
+His grandson, under the influence of alcohol, did what his grandfather wouldn't have dreamed of doing ... taking them out and using these vessels (sacred vessels that had been dedicated to the one true God ...
+I Kings 6), to eat and drink from while toasting his dead and lifeless idols.
+Belshazzar was in full regale being cocky and blasphemous when sudden judgment was upon him and his kingdom.
+Immediately, wise men were called in to decipher the words which the hand had written on the wall, but none could do so.